they say that lovers

 We have talked for what seemed like an eternity if an eternity was twenty minutes.
 My school looms in the distance and we are quickly approaching it.
 Footsteps get weary and my chest tightens.
 I will not see him for another day.
 We reach the bus stop, thankfully it is right in front of my school doors.
 We wait, still in animated chatter accessorized with pokes and sometimes squeezes of the hand.
-The bus is across the street and now our conversation is rushed trying to finish whatever the latest topic is about.
+The bus is across the street and now our conversation is rushed trying to wrap the latest topic of discussion up.
 “Goodbyes”, “I love you’s” and “have a good days” roll off our tongues without a second thought, with ease.
 Another squeeze of the hand, a hug and he is gone I must face another day alone.

-Rewind December 2011.
-Christmas vacation and I am strewn over his couch head on his chest and he is breathing.
+It is our first college Christmas vacation and I am strewn over his couch head on his chest and he is breathing.
 It is the single most relaxing sound I have ever heard.
 Like a lullaby it soothes my soul.
 My usually tense muscles relax and my defensive layers melt away.
 I have always told him that he smells like home and that has not changed.
 He draws circles in my palms and I listen to him breath.
-The television is on but the time together is more valuable than all the gold at the end of a rainbow.
+The television is on but the time together is more valuable than all the gold in the world.
 Soon our responsibilities to our families and ourselves will rip us apart but for now we are perfectly content ignoring the world.
-The tv is mute I am to busy listening to his heartbeat strum to pay attention to the words.
+The tv is mute I am too busy listening to his heartbeat strum to pay attention to the words.
 His body sings a song to me and mine dances to it.
-The strumming of his heart has harmonized with his breathing to hypnotize me completely I have no other option.
+The strumming of his heart has harmonized with his breathing to hypnotize me completely.
+I have no other option.
 He is mine and I am his.